-Forced Error: Missing a shot was caused by the opponent FORCING their opposition to miss the shot ie the shot from the opponent was so good, there was little expectation that it would come back into play, even though the player got racquet to ball.
+Forced Error: Missing a shot was caused by the opponent FORCING their opposition to miss the shot.
+That is, the shot from the opponent was so good, there was little expectation that it would come back into play, even though the player got racquet to ball.

 Sound subjective?
 It quite often is.
 I say “quite often” because there are obvious examples of unforced errors.
 A double fault is the main one.
 Sometimes, however, it can be a 50/50 call that the statistician has to make.
 As a statistician, you should also take into account the standard of the players.

-The other thing to understand is that it’s really not fair to label a shot an error by player A when the reason player A made that error is because player B’s shot was so good.
+One other thing to understand.
+It’s not really fair to label a shot an error by player A when the reason player A made that error is because player B’s shot was so good.
 In that light, forced errors are of equal importance to winners and probably should be labelled something other than “forced errors”.
 More on that below.

 What About Winners?

 No subjectivity on those.
-Quite simply, if one player hits a shot that the other player can’t lay a racquet on, it’s a winner.
+Quite simply, it’s a winner if one player hits a shot on which the other player can’t lay a racquet.
 That includes aces.
-It also includes drop shots if a player fails to reach the shot before the second bounce.
+It also includes drop shots if a player fails to reach the ball before the second bounce.

 A net cord that just drops over during a rally ie a lucky drop shot, also has to be marked down as a winner.